 Farmington Presbyterian Manor is in Farmington, Missouri.
 The city has a population of 26,335 people.
 This is an A rated facility, which is one of the best grades we offer.
-In fact, we ranked this facility in the top ten percent of all facilities in the country.
-Headlining this facility's remarkable report card is its long-term care grade, which we will address in the next section.
+We were impressed enough to rate this nursing home as one of the 50 best nursing homes in Missouri.
+Headlining this facility's remarkable report card is its inspection reports, which we will address in the next section.

 Farmington Presbyterian Manor